The hourly pay rates represent the rates a professional self-employed editor in Australia needs to charge to ensure a sustainable, long-term business.

 Editors’ pay rates

-The hourly pay rates represent the rates a professional self-employed editor in Australia needs to charge to ensure a sustainable, long-term business.
-Similar information for New Zealand editors is currently being researched.
+The fair hourly pay rates represent the rates a professional self-employed editor in Australia needs to charge to ensure a sustainable, long-term business.
+The rates are roughly equivalent for self-employed editors in Aotearoa New Zealand.

 Notes: These rates exclude goods and services tax (GST).
-Australian editors registered for GST are required to charge 10% GST.
-Rates are calculated as at 1 January 2020 and are regularly reviewed (at least annually).
-Rates updated November 2023.
+Editors registered for GST in Australia are required to charge 10% GST.
+Editors registered for GST in New Zealand are required to charge 15% GST.
+Rates updated July 2025.

 What these pay rates represent